Yoreli Rincón: International career

 Rincón has played as a midfielder for the Colombia women's national football team, scoring five goals as Colombia finished as runners-up in the 2010 Sudamericano Femenino and helping her team qualify for its first ever FIFA Women's World Cup finals.
 She also played for Colombia at the 2008 FIFA U-17 Women's World Cup and 2010 FIFA U-20 Women's World Cup finals.

 She was also named in the Colombian squad for the 2012 Olympics.
 Colombia were beaten in all three group matches as the team's coach controversially omitted Rincón, accusing her of arriving at the tournament in poor condition.
 Rincón played at her second FIFA Women's World Cup in 2015.
 In July 2016, team captain Rincón, "widely considered Colombia's best player", broke her leg and was ruled out of the 2016 Olympics.

 Personal life

 Rincón is bisexual.
-She was in a relationship with a man called Alejandro González, but is now dating with Venezuelan female footballer Jaylis Oliveros.
+She was in a relationship with a man called Alejandro González, but is now dating Venezuelan female footballer Jaylis Oliveros.